-What do we all think when we think newborn baby?
+This article is about the importance of night nannies.
+Because what do we all think when we think newborn baby?
 Lack of sleep is what springs to mind for me personally, followed by wind, colic, reflux, routines, dirty nappies, SIDS, and umm what do I do with a baby!!??

-For the many who don’t have family as an option, which is majority of people, where do you go for help and who do you ask?
-Having run a leading nanny agency in Brisbane for 7 years and now the Gold Coast and Globally I tell people come to us.
-I want to help families as I know I was a fortunate one to have night help and even help during the day.
-If you are struggling and feel like you can go nowhere I tell families to call us at Centenary Nannies and we can help you with a professional Night Nanny.
-The night nannies through Centenary Nannies are highly qualified and trained baby experts.
-The ladies level of experience and qualifications differ however have trained in sleep training courses, lactation courses or are midwives, paediatric nurses and so on.
-The night nannies continually update their knowledge and learn from each experience with each family and baby, as like I said all babies are different and don’t come with an instruction manual.
+For the many who don’t have family as an option, which is most people, who do you ask for help?
+Having run a leading nanny agency in Brisbane for 7 years and now the Gold Coast and globally I tell people come to us.
+I want to help families, as I know I was a fortunate one to have night help and even day help.
+If you are struggling, call us at Centenary Nannies and we can help you with a professional night nanny.
+Our nannies are highly qualified and trained baby experts.
+While their experience and qualifications differ, they are often trained in sleep training courses, lactation courses, midwifery, paediatric nursing, etc. The night nannies continually update their knowledge and learn from each experience with each family and baby.
+As, like I said, all babies are different and don’t come with an instruction manual.

-You may have the ‘perfect baby’ but just lacking sleep with broken sleeps from having to night feed so the Night Nannies can come and feed bub and attend to them whilst you sleep the night away blissfully.
+You may have the ‘perfect baby’ but just lacking sleep with broken sleeps from having to night feed so the night nannies can come and feed bub and attend to them whilst you sleep the night away blissfully.
 Imagine that!!!
 A day and week of pure functionality as let’s face it any other time we walk around like zombies and tune out to the world around us.

-When we think of night nannies we all assume highly expensive and a luxury however for me sleep is a luxury and one I would be willing to pay for.
+When we think of night nannies we all assume ‘highly expensive and a luxury’.
+However, for me, sleep is a luxury and one I would be willing to pay for.
 Even once week for a few weeks can take the burden off and help.

-For first time parents, parents with issues with any baby and for those blessed with multiples such as twins or triplets and are needing help then the Night Nannies could be, actually NO I would say they WILL be your knight in shining armour!!!
+For first time parents, parents with issues with any baby and for those blessed with multiples such as twins or triplets and are needing help then the night nannies could be, actually NO I would say they WILL be your knight in shining armour!!!